 Twisted Path III: Questions of Balance, invites audiences to consider Native American concerns about the environment through the medium of contemporary art.
 Artists’ works will express emotional and cultural reflections on the status of our planet - both comfort from a sense of place and connections to the land, and the conflicts inherent in cultural genocide and pollution of sacred spaces.

-Invited artists include Gina Brooks, Gabriel Frey, Nicholas Galanin, Shan Goshorn, Bunky Echo Hawk, Vera Longtoe, Patricia Michaels, Shane Perley-Dutcher, and co-curator and artist Rick Hunt.
+Invited artists include Gina Brooks, Gabriel Frey, Nicholas Galanin, Shan Goshorn, Vera Longtoe Sheehan, Patricia Michaels, Shane Perley-Dutcher, and guest curator and artist Rick Hunt.

 Native Americans have lived on Meddybemps Lake at its outlet to the Dennys River for at least 8,600 years.
 The Passamaquoddy people have named this site N'tolonapemk, which in Passamaquoddy means, "Our Relatives' Place."

 This exhibit tells the story of N'tolonapemk through archaeological evidence and the stories and knowledge of the Passamaquoddy people.
 The scientific methods used by archaeologists, contrasted with traditional Passamaquoddy stories, work together to create a more complete picture and a richer understanding of this important place.

 This exhibit is made possible thanks to support from: